nextthingco/docs/Gadget-docs/source/includes/_intro.md

 <aside class="notice">
 Gadget is open source and being actively developed so, we want to know what you think about it. </aside>

-The best way to leave us feedback is to submit changes to the [GadgetCLI alpha release repo](https://github.com/NextThingCo/gadgetcli/releases) GitHub repo.
+The best way to leave us feedback is to submit changes to the [GadgetCLI alpha release](https://github.com/NextThingCo/gadgetcli/releases) GitHub repo.

 # What is Gadget?
 Gadget is made up of two pieces of software that work together to simplify embedded software development.